Research areas

 • Consumption of non-renewable resources

-• Development of incentive systems with economies of scope
+• Design of incentive systems in the case of restriction networks

-• Simulation of predictive validity and parameter recovery of consumer choices by hierarchical Bayesian choice-based conjoint models
+• Simulation of forecast validity and parameter recovery in consumer choice decisions using hierarchical Bayesian choice-based conjoint models

-• Effects of consumer demand simplification strategies on the preference model accuracy
+• Effects of simplification strategies of consumers on the forecast quality of preference models

-• Comparison of decision criterions with multiple target values in real applications
+• Comparison of decision criteria with several target variables in real applications

-• Suitability of efficiency concepts with multiple target values
+• Suitability of efficiency concepts with multiple targets

-• Behavioral-economical aspects of capacity decisions in the recycling sector
+• Behavioral economic aspects of capacity decisions in the recycling sector

 Operations Management